victor-o-silva/python_subdict/DOCS.md

 The ipython-notebook version of this document is [here](https://github.com/victor-o-silva/python_subdict/blob/master/DOCS.ipynb).

+## Installing

+You can [pip-install](https://pypi.python.org/pypi/pip) python_subdict in your environment by typing the following code on your shell:

+    pip install subdict

 ## Usage example

 As an example, let's say that we have the following dict: